bladeacer/flexcyon/README.md

 - (hopefully) sane defaults, customisable with style settings

 Documentation on style settings for this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/style_settings.md)
+- Documentation on style settings can be found at https://github.com/mgmeyers/obsidian-style-settings

 ## License
 This theme is licensed under the [MIT License](https://github.com/bladeacer/flexcyon/blob/master/LICENSE)